tamarin-prover/tamarin-prover/doc/READMEregressionTests.md

 #### -nofn or --without-filename

-This argument runs the script without adding filenames into files and output.
+This argument runs the script without showing filenames in the output.

 It is useful for Travis to buy time on the build.